saldel/Raspberry-Pi-Translation-Guide/volunteer-area/Introduction.md

 ## Welcome to Raspberry Pi translation community!

-Thank you for joining us in our efforts to reach people all over the world and enable them to learn about digital making in their own language.
+Thank you for joining us and helping us enable people around the world to learn about digital making in their own language.

 This page contains various resources that will help you make the most of our process and will hopefully make your experience with us a great one.